-Acton-Boxborough United Way (ABUW) launched its Local Stories of Mental Health Resilience Project in the Fall of 2022 with the hopes of gathering stories from community members to help dispel mental health stigma and highlight the unique experiences of our community members.
+Acton-Boxborough United Way (ABUW) launched its Local Stories of Mental Health Resilience Project in the Fall of 2022 with the hopes of gathering stories from the A-B community to help dispel mental health stigma and highlight the unique experiences of our community members.

 Each storyteller collaborated with members of ABUW's Mental Team to tell their story and produce the written products that appear on this page.
 Short versions of these stories have been shared as part of ABUW's 21-Day Resilience Challenge (content from the 2023 Resilience Challenge can be accessed here)!

 We ask that you treat the stories and the storytellers with respect, acknowledging the courage it takes to share a part of yourself in this manner.
 And please enjoy this opportunity to learn more about our wonderful community members & storytellers!